SkandaAithal-1/CUDA/README.md

 **Summary** :
 Implemented a kernel to add two matrices.
 Learnt about barrier synchronisation, thread scheduling, hardware resource management (warps and stuff) and latency tolerance.

+---

+## Task 03: Matrix Vector Multiplication

+**Summary** :
+Implemented a kernel to multiply a matrix with a vector.
+Explored shared memory, thread cooperation and performance optimisations.